hessii/01-tutorial_plasma_wave_simulation/examples/02_EM_waves_in_free_space/README.md

 # Overview

-This is a simulation demoing plasma oscillations (or Langmuir oscillations) for a plasma with cold electrons and immobile ions.
+This simulation demos electromagnetic waves in free space.
-The goal of this exercise is to
+The goal is to

 1) Familiarize oneself with the compile-run process;
 2) Read in and analyze the simulation data products; and